sagemath/trac_to_gh/Issue 8423.md

 CC:  @nathanncohen brunellus @bhutz atowsley

+Keywords: complexdynamics, gcoc2017

 Add code to sage for plotting Julia sets.
+This ticket is now a part of my Google Summer of Code project that is intended to improve the complex dynamics functionality in Sage.
+Please note that this ticket is now dependent upon #23257 (Plotting the Mandelbrot set in Sage).
+For more information on my project, please visit my blog: [https://benbarros.wordpress.com](https://benbarros.wordpress.com)

 Issue created by migration from https://trac.sagemath.org/ticket/8423